Responsible design, technology, and product

 - License Manager, alongside with Jelle de Laender.
 It was a rudimentary tool that helped the company software license owners administrate their licenses.

 - Add seats and Renew license pages (both deprecated), alongside with Jelle de Laender.
-We better explained the value proposition of FAQ subscription model, added a few FAQ (pulled automatically from the Support articles), and improved the purchase experience.
+We better explained the value proposition of the subscription model, added a few FAQ (pulled automatically from the Support articles), and improved the purchase experience.

 - Education licenses form, to help students and institutions get a discount.